wistia/wistia-open-docs/_posts/squarespace.md

 ## How it works

-This integration let's you add video to your Squarespace-powered website by just copying and pasting the URLs of your Wistia videos into the Squarespace interface.
+This integration lets you add video to your Squarespace-powered website by just copying and pasting the URLs of your Wistia videos into the Squarespace interface.

 It's almost silly to include step-by-step instructions because this whole process is so simple.